IBM/aspera-cli/docs/README.erb.md

 Standard resource **Verbs** are: `create`, `show`, `list`, `modify`, `delete`.
 Some entities also support additional verbs.
-When those additional commands are related to a resource also reachable in another context, then those commands are located below command `do`.
+When such additional commands relate to a resource also accessible in another context, they are placed under the `do` command.
-For example subcommands appear after resource selection (identifier), e.g. `<%=cmd%> aoc admin node do <%=ph :node_id%> browse /`: `browse` is a sub-command of `node`.
+For example, subcommands appear after the resource identifier, e.g. `<%=cmd%> aoc admin node do <%=ph :node_id%> browse /`: `browse` is a subcommand of `node`.

 Typically, the `create` verb takes a resource creation data as a parameter.
 `show`, `modify` and `delete` take an identifier, unless manipulating a singleton.